Molotov–Ribbentrop Pact: Postwar commentary on motives of Stalin and Hitler

 Russian Trotskyist historian Vadim Rogovin argued that Stalin had destroyed thousands of foreign communists capable of leading socialist change in their respective countries.
-He referenced the thousands of German communists that were handed over from Stalin to the Gestapo after the signing of the Molotov-Ribbentrop Pact.
-Rogovin also noted that sixteen members of the Central Committee of the German Communist Party became victims of Stalinist terror.
+He referenced the thousands of German communists that were handed over from Stalin to the Gestapo after the signing of the Molotov–Ribbentrop Pact.
+Rogovin also noted that sixteen members of the Central Committee of the Communist Party of Germany became victims of Stalinist terror.
 Similarly, historian Eric D. Weitz discussed the areas of collaboration between the regimes in which hundreds of German citizens, the majority of whom were Communists, had been handed over to the Gestapo from Stalin's administration.
 Weitz also stated that a higher proportion of the KPD Politburo members had died in the Soviet Union than in Nazi Germany.
 However, according to the work of Wilhelm Mensing, there is no evidence which suggests that the Soviets specifically targeted German and Austrian Communists or others who perceived themselves as "anti-fascists" for deportations to Nazi Germany.